Skip to Main Content

 • Three Elective Subjects in Year 9

-• Two Elective Subjects in Year 10
+• Three Elective Subjects in Year 10

 Students can choose to study a subject for two years, and they have the flexibility to change electives at the end of Year 9.
 This allows them to explore various interests and tailor their educational experience accordingly.